christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 and we want this cost to be the lowest possible (minimization).

-To discover many more loss functions, have a look at my [full article about loss functions](http://christopher5106.github.io/deep/learning/2016/09/16/about-loss-functions-multinomial-logistic-logarithm-cross-entropy-square-errors-euclidian-absolute-frobenius-hinge.html).

 Note that **a loss function always outputs a scalar value**.
 This scalar value is a measure of fit of the model with the real value.

 In **conclusion** of this section, the goal of machine learning is to have a function fit with the real world; and to have this function fit well, we use a loss function to measure how to reduce this distance.

+**Exercice**: discover many more loss functions with my [full article about loss functions](http://christopher5106.github.io/deep/learning/2016/09/16/about-loss-functions-multinomial-logistic-logarithm-cross-entropy-square-errors-euclidian-absolute-frobenius-hinge.html).

 # Cross entropy in practice